jmarkwell/thermostat-manager/README.md

 # Thermostat Manager
 Automatically changes thermostat mode in response to changes in temperature that exceed user defined thresholds.

+If you need assistance or if you would like to learn more, check out [Thermostat Manager's posting in the SmartThings Community forum] (https://community.smartthings.com/t/release-thermostat-manager-an-alternative-to-thermostat-mode-director/).

 ## Standard Installation

 To Install **Thermostat Manager** Smart App: